lvillasen/RedPitaya-Node-Express-App/README.md

     node redpitaya_node_express.js

-If node and express are installed correctly you will get:
+If node, express and cors are installed correctly you will get:

     App Server is listening on port 3000